Santa Cruz Futebol Clube: 2011–present

 In 2011, Santa Cruz started a reaction.
 The club was eliminated from the Copa do Brasil in the second phase by São Paulo, but had a respectable performance.
 Santa Cruz won the first game 1–0, but lost in the second game 2–0.
 On 15 May, Santa Cruz won the Campeonato Pernambucano, beating Sport Recife.
 That year, Santa Cruz had the highest attendance average in all Brazilian football, beating teams like Flamengo and Corinthians.

-In 2013, Santa Cruz won the Campeonato Pernambucano, and became tricampeao (three-time consecutive champion), beating rivals Sport Recife as they had done in 2011 and 2012 as well.
+In 2013, Santa Cruz won the Campeonato Pernambucano, and became tricampeão (three-time consecutive champion), beating rivals Sport Recife as they had done in 2011 and 2012 as well.

 In May 2016, Santa Cruz won the Copa do Nordeste for the first time in its history, and earned a spot in the 2016 Copa Sudamericana, their first international participation.
 The team began their campaign in the second stage, beating Sport Recife 1–0 on aggregate.
 In the third stage, the club was paired up with Colombian club Independiente Medellín.
 Santa Cruz lost the first leg in Colombia 2–0, but won 3–1 in Recife with a hat-trick from Grafite, although it was not enough and the club was eliminated on away goals.
 The team also won the Campeonato Pernambuco that year, beating Sport again, as they had done in the previous four finals.

 On 30 August 2025, Santa Cruz won the first leg of the quarter-finals of the 2025 Campeonato Brasileiro Série D 1–0 over América de Natal, at the Arena Pernambuco.
 As they only needed a draw to secure promotion to the Série C, Santa Cruz went to the packed Arena das Dunas for the decisive game.
 América de Natal opened the scoring three minutes into the second half, but late in the match, Santa Cruz scored the goal that secured their spot in the 2026 Brazilian Championship Série C.

 In the semi-finals, Santa Cruz defeated Maranhão 1–0 on aggregate and advanced to the final against Barra.
 In the final, they lost the first leg 2–1 at Arena Pernambuco and drew 0–0 in the second leg, finishing as runner-up.